smswithoutborders/documentation/docs/contributing/introduction.md

 - Software Engineers
 - Program managers

 ## Overview

 #### Summary of data flow

 <img alt="Figure: swob merge flow" src="https://github.com/smswithoutborders/SMSWithoutBorders-Resources/raw/master/multimedia/img/developers/swob_merge_flow.png" />

 ### Storing account access

-SWOB works on the principles of [OAuth 2](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2).
+RelaySMS works on the principles of [OAuth 2](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2).

 > OAuth 2 is an authorization framework that enables applications — such as Facebook, GitHub, and DigitalOcean — to obtain limited access to user accounts on an HTTP service.
 It works by delegating user authentication to the service that hosts a user account and authorizing third-party applications to access that user account.
 OAuth 2 provides authorization flows for web and desktop applications, as well as mobile devices.

 <img width="350" height="400" src="https://github.com/smswithoutborders/SMSWithoutBorders-Resources/raw/master/multimedia/img/developers/swob_auth.png" />

 User tokens are securely stored and access on user request to:

 - publish a request to an online platform from the app
 - revoke tokens
 - delete accounts (this action revokes tokens as well).

 ##### Related repositories

 - [User access storage database](https://github.com/smswithoutborders/SMSwithoutborders-BE)
 - [User management User interfaces](https://github.com/smswithoutborders/smswithoutborders.com)